mcore1976/antispy-jammer/README.md

 # antispy-jammer
-Simple ultrasonic antispy voice recording jammer based on ATTINY13 / ATTINY85 / ATTINY45 / ATTINY25 with audio amplifier PAM8403 / TPA3116D2 module driving piezo ultrasonic transducers and AD9833 programmable signal generator.
+Simple ultrasonic antispy voice recording jammer based on ARDUINO module and power output stage for driving piezzo ultrasonic transducers.
 It prevents from unauthorized human speech recording by hidden microphones and voice assistants.
-You can also use different Arduino board like Raspberry Pi Pico RP2040-Zero, ESP8266/ESP32, Arduino Mini/Nano but you may need  to change pin numbers for the SPI connectivity depending on the boards you have.
+Initially ATTINY were used along with AD9833 programmable signal generator and audio amplifier PAM8403 / TPA3116D2 module driving piezo.
+Using different Arduino boards like Raspberry Pi Pico RP2040-Zero, ESP8266/ESP32, Arduino Mini/Nano is also possible as long as they support hardware SPI connectivity.
+However current development is focused on RP2040 + MOSFET stage as it has better cost and jamming efficiency.

 The project is based on following concept presented here : https://sandlab.cs.uchicago.edu/jammer/  , here https://github.com/y-x-c/wearable-microphone-jamming